727 Naval Air Squadron: Grading

-Special Flying Award
+Special Flying Award and Air Experience Flying

 The squadron also undertakes many other roles, one of which is the Special Flying Award.
 This scheme is open to any member of the public who has expressed an interest in joining the Fleet Air Arm as aircrew and have been put forward by their Careers Office.
-The course lasts for two weeks with the aim of 10 hours in the cockpit.
-There are also a number of Special Flying Awards organised for members of the URNU and the CCF.
+The course lasts up to two weeks with the aim of 10 hours in the cockpit.
+Air Experience Flying is also organised for members of the URNU and the CCF.

 Elementary Flying Training

-727 also accommodates students who undertake Elementary Flying Training on the Tutor, which sees them complete a course similar to the legacy EFT, still being undertaken by 16 Squadron at RAF Wittering.
+727 NAS has in the past, accommodated students who undertake Elementary Flying Training (EFT) on the Tutor, which saw them complete a course similar to the legacy EFT that was flown at 16 Squadron, RAF Wittering prior to the introduction of the UK's Military Flying Training System.

 The Squadron Today

 The squadron currently has just two full-time Naval personnel; the commanding officer and the training officer.
-Babcock employs five civilian flying instructors under their contract to teach the students.
-The squadron is also supported by a number of ex-service QFIs from the RNR to instruct and two holdover student pilots who are between flying training courses bound for general duties.
+Babcock employs five civilian QFI qualified instructors under their contract to teach the students.
+The squadron also has a number RNR and regular staff pilots who support Air Experience Flying and usually some holdover student pilots who are between flying training courses.

-Maintenance of the Grob fleet is provided by a Babcock senior licensed engineer with three engineering support staff.
+Maintenance of the Grob fleet is provided by a Babcock senior licensed engineer with engineering support staff.
 An aircraft handler provides aircraft handling, refuelling and assistance to aircrew.

 The squadron moved from Plymouth Airport to RNAS Yeovilton in early 2007, following the departure of the last Sea Harrier squadron from RNAS Yeovilton in 2006.